Dido's Lament

-Dido's Lament is the aria "When I am laid in earth" from the opera Dido and Aeneas by Henry Purcell (libretto by Nahum Tate).
+Dido's Lament ("When I am laid in earth") is the closing aria from the opera Dido and Aeneas by Henry Purcell to a libretto by Nahum Tate.

-It is included in many classical music textbooks on account of its exemplary use of the passus duriusculus in the ground bass.
+It is included in many classical music textbooks to illustrate the descending chromatic fourth (passus duriusculus) in the ground bass.
 The conductor Leopold Stokowski wrote a transcription of the piece for symphony orchestra.
-It is played annually in London by the massed bands of the Guards Division at the Cenotaph remembrance parade in Whitehall on Remembrance Sunday, the Sunday nearest to November 11 (Armistice Day).
+This is played annually in London by the massed bands of the Guards Division at the Cenotaph remembrance parade in Whitehall on Remembrance Sunday, the Sunday nearest to 11 November (Armistice Day).

 The Aeneid

-The text, and Purcell's opera, alludes to the Aeneid, the Roman legend of the Trojan warrior Aeneas, travelling to Italy from the betrayed and fallen Troy in order to settle there and secure his son Ascanius's lineage.
-Their ship is blown off course from Sicily, and they land on the shore of North Africa, in Carthage, a town newly settled by refugees from Tyre.
+The text, as well as Purcell's opera, is based on the Aeneid, the Roman epic poem by Virgil about the Trojan warrior Aeneas, travelling to Italy from the fallen Troy in order to settle there and secure his son Ascanius's lineage.
+Their ship is blown off course from Sicily, and they land on the shore of North Africa in Carthage, a town newly settled by refugees from Tyre.
 Aeneas falls in love with their queen, Dido, but dutifully departs for Italy, leaving her.
 Distraught at his betrayal, she orders a pyre to be built and set ablaze so that Aeneas will see from his ship that she has killed herself.
 She sings the lament before stabbing herself as Aeneas sails on.

 Analysis

-The opening recitative secco, "Thy hand, Belinda", is accompanied by continuo only.
-Word painting is applied on the text "darkness" and "death" which is presented with chromaticism, symbolic of death.
+The opening secco recitative, "Thy hand, Belinda", is accompanied by continuo only.
+Word painting is applied on the text "darkness" and "death" which is presented with chromaticism, symbolising death and descent into the grave.